An Oracle Data Guard configuration requires that Oracle redo transport services be configured and monitored.

 redo transport configuration

-See the Oracle Data Guard Redo Transport and Network Configuration Best Practices white paper available on the Oracle Maximum Availability Architecture (MAA) home page at:
+See the Oracle Data Guard Redo Transport and Network Configuration Best Practices technical brief available on the Oracle Maximum Availability Architecture (MAA) home page at: